 You can also use this as an opportunity to fix what didn’t go right and what you would do differently next time.
 If you are not completely satisfied with the rating, ask why.

 Our first professional house sit was a resounding success.
-Not only did we make new friends, but also checked out an area we had not been to before, looked after the sweetest little dog, we feel we did it extremely well and can’t wait for our next journey which will be in Markham Ontario.
+Not only did we make new friends, but also checked out an area we had not been to before, looked after the sweetest little dog, we feel we did it extremely well and can’t wait for our next journey which will be to Markham Ontario.
 Stay tuned for our next house sit.

 Check out Trusted House Sitters if you are interested in house sitting.

 Have you been the homeowner or the house sitter?
 What were your experiences?
 Was it a nightmare or a feel-good sit?
 Let us know your experiences below.